pjkundert/python-slip39/README.txt

   into software wallets such as the Metamask plugin or the Brave browser, for example?

-  The `slip39.gui' (and the macOS SLIP-39.App) support output of standard BIP-38 encrypted wallets for Bitcoin-like cryptocurrencies such as BTC, LTC and DOGE.
+  The `slip39.gui' (and the macOS/win32 SLIP-39.App) support output of
+  standard BIP-38 encrypted wallets for Bitcoin-like cryptocurrencies such as BTC, LTC and DOGE.
 It also outputs encrypted Ethereum JSON wallets for ETH.
 Here is how to produce them (from a test secret